 4. Amundi MSCI World ESG Leaders Select UCITS ETF (SADW)

 This ETF was launched in 2020 by Amundi.
-Known as the SADW, this ETF operates by providing the required global exposure to both large-cap and mid-range stocks.
+Known as the SADW, this ETF provides the required global exposure to large-cap and mid-range stocks.

 Moreover, its reach extends to more than 23 developed countries globally, regulating companies with high ESG scores.
 Along with that, the SADW ETF does not include companies involved in the operation of drugs, tobacco, weapons, alcohol, and gambling.

-It uses the MSCI-designed ESG scoring system to scrutinize every company it adds to its portfolio, to ensure that its investors are funding only impact industries.
-Most importantly, the companies with the highest ESG score make up a 50% market cap in the SADW ETF.
+It scrutinizes every company it adds to its portfolio using the MSCI-designed ESG scoring system, ensuring that its investors fund only impact industries.
+Most importantly, the companies with the highest ESG score have a 50% market cap in the SADW ETF.

 Some of its well-known holdings include Proctor Gamble, Microsoft, and NVIDIA.